hodzanassredin/hodzanassredin.github.com/_posts/2016-05-06-cassandra_deploy_azure.md

 print "public_to_private", public_to_private
 print "public", ",".join(cluster_ips)
 {% endhighlight %}
-Fabric uses roledefs as a identity of a roup of vms for a task execution we need two: one for all cluster nodes and second one for only one node of a cluster for cqlsh commands.
-Also we need to specifu ssh user and key file.
+Fabric uses roledefs as an identity of a group of vms for a task execution, we need two: one for all cluster nodes and second one for only one node of a cluster for cqlsh commands.
+Also we need to specify ssh user and key file.
 {% highlight python %}
 env.roledefs.update({
     'cassandra': cluster_ips,